 You need to determine your business ownership that is a Sole Proprietorship, Limited Liability Company (LLC), S Corporation, Cooperative or Nonprofit.
 Depending on your business, each will have various legal, tax and financial considerations.
 The legal structure is based on various things such as the level of control that you have in the business and business vulnerability to financial needs and lawsuits and whichever structure you chose will determine if there are additional registration requirements.
 You will need to fill registration forms within your local government or state.
 However, your first choice of business is not permanent hence you may change and register as another structure once you have expanded.

 The name that you have picked for your business should not be infringing on the rights of an already existing business so you should first do a search online.
 An attorney can help you check for all business that has been registered by the Secretary of State and this will tell you if you can go ahead and use the name or not.
-Do also a comprehensive search in all states and local database so that you know that you are not infringing on someone’s trademark.
+Do also a comprehensive search in all states and local databases so that you know that you are not infringing on someone’s trademark.

 If the name is available, then register your business under a factious name, i.e. “Doing Business As” (DBA) and this is because you are registering the business which doesn’t match your personal name.
 You will register as a DBA if you are a sole proprietor or partnerships or existing corporations or LLCs and depending on the location of your business, registration is done either with your county clerk’s office or state government.
 Costs for registration of DBA vary with location.